 Each of the entities and roles within these figures is explained below.

+Kantara Initiative Executive Director

+The ED has final authority with respect to the granting, and other decisions concerning, Accreditations and Approvals within the context of the KIAF.

 Kantara Initiative Board of Directors

 The Board of Directors (KIBoD) is Kantara Initiative’s executive body.
-It has final authority with respect to the granting, and other decisions concerning, Accreditations and Approvals within the context of the KIAF.
+It has authority over the appeals process within the context of the KIAF.

 The constitution and mandate of the KIBoD is beyond the scope of this document.
 Refer to Kantara Initiative’s website (https://kantarainitiative.org/trustees/) for further information about the KIBoD and its membership.